Skills

 Automatic Explanation of Protein–Protein Binding Mechanism: A Preliminary Study

-Computational Structural Bioinformatics Workshop (pp. 84-97).
-Cham: Springer Nature Switzerland, Mar 26, 2025
+Computational Structural Bioinformatics Workshop, Springer Nature, 2025

 Project 3

-A Containerization Framework for Bioinformatics Software to Advance Scalability, Portability, and Maintainability.
+A Containerization Framework for Bioinformatics Software to Advance Scalability, Portability, and Maintainability

 Project 3